coinam-hd/coinam-client-api-docs/endpoints/INIT_SESSION.md

 * If a session cookie is not set, use this endpoint to request a new session;
 * If session cookie is already set, ignore calling this endpoint;
-* Sessions are IP address sensitive
+* Sessions are IP address sensitive;

 ## `GET` [/init_session]()